 On occasion, a fracture in a knee, hip, shoulder, or elbow is so severe that it would be impossible to reconstruct the fracture so that a joint replacement is necessary.
 These joint replacement surgeries have an excellent track record when done for arthritis but can be problematic when done for fractures.
 With fractures, there can be soft tissue injuries or a loss of bony landmarks that make the replacement surgery harder to do.
 Outcomes are often less successful.
 The final range of motion may be less than otherwise anticipated and the rehabilitation usually must proceed at a slower pace.
-Range of motion exercises are encouraged as soon as possible following surgery.
-In the case of hip or knee replacement, there may be limited weight bearing so that the replacement has a chance to heal.
-With elbow or shoulder replacements, range of motion is started immediately but weight bearing is delayed for approximately six weeks.Traction
+Range of motion exercises is encouraged as soon as possible following surgery.
+In the case of hip or knee replacement, there may be limited weight-bearing so that the replacement has a chance to heal.
+With elbow or shoulder replacements, the range of motion is started immediately but weight-bearing is delayed for approximately six weeks.Traction

 Traction used to be the mainstay of treatment of lower extremity fractures but this has largely been replaced by definitive surgery, with traction used on a temporary basis before surgery.
 Femoral and pelvic fractures are the types that usually require temporary traction.
 If the patient has other medical problems, however, traction can be used for up to six weeks, after which casting or bracing is used for another six weeks.

-The major downsides of traction is that the patient is usually bed bound for the six week period and there is an increased risk for deep vein thrombosis and pressure sores.
+The major downsides of traction are that the patient is usually bed bound for the six week period and there is an increased risk for deep vein thrombosis and pressure sores.
 There must be close follow up in the first few weeks to ensure that the fracture ends are in proper alignment.
 The traction pin sites must be monitored closely and kept clean.
 Physical therapy can be done on the other extremities to try and prevent atrophy of all the extremities.Geriatric Patients

-As the number of active geriatric patients increases, there are more likely to be fractures in this population.
+As the number of active geriatric patients increases, there are more likely to fracture in this population.
 It is hard to know what constitutes geriatrics.
-The age of 75 years is probably a good cut off even though there are certainly individuals older than 75 that are physiologically younger and can be treated as such.
+The age of 75 years is probably a good cut off even though there are certain individuals older than 75 that are physiologically younger and can be treated as such.
 For the most part, geriatric patients tend to have more medical comorbidities and have a greater risk of complications from surgical procedures.
 The risk of mortality is greater, even several months out from the injury.
 Studies have shown that an elderly person with a hip fracture has only a 50 percent chance of regaining pre-injury activities and has a threefold increase in mortality if they have other comorbidities.
 It is less a problem of the actual injury and more a result of the associated complications that can develop.

-With less physiological reserves, even minor complications can have a major impact.
+With fewer physiological reserves, even minor complications can have a major impact.
 They often can’t use a walker or crutches because of poor upper body strength or balance problems.
 This can lead to them being bedridden or wheelchair-bound, increasing the risk of pneumonia, deep vein thrombosis, or pulmonary embolism.
 They may be more sensitive to postoperative medications for pain, which can cause delirium or problems with balance and walking.
 They are more likely to have osteoporosis that can affect the stability of the repair and can put them at risk for additional fractures from even minor trauma.Poly Trauma Patients

 While in the ICU, they may be intubated or unable to follow commands and beginning rehabilitation can be difficult.
 At the same time, they are at an increased risk of atrophy of their extremities as their body tries to heal from all of their various injuries.
-This means that proper nutritionals support and proper positioning aids and range of motion exercises are usually necessary.
+This means that proper nutritional support and proper positioning aids and range of motion exercises are usually necessary.